Epistolae … — Florence 1741/17421.200 €

 8vo (212 x 145 mm).
 XLVIII, 206, (2) (last blank); XXXII, 224 pp. Engaved frontispiece, title-page printed in red & black.
 The edition has the pecularity having the last quire of volume I with Rigacci’s Appendix … printed in Geneva by Peter Wolfgang.
 Contemporary cartonatura rustica.
 A fine uncut copy.

-Salutati (1331-1406), one of the most important early humanists, friend and admirer of Petrarch whose poem Africa he published, engaged Manuel Chrysoloras to teach Greek in Florence, known as powerful letter-writer.
-The enemy of Florence Giangealeazzo Visconti is reported to have said that a letter of Salutati’s was worth a troop of horse.
+Salutati (1331-1406), one of the most important early humanists, admirer of Petrarch whose poem Africa he published, engaged Manuel Chrysoloras to teach Greek in Florence.
+Is known as powerful letter-writer: Giangealeazzo Visconti of Milan is reported to have said that a letter of Salutati’s was worth a troop of horse.